melowntech/workshop/tutorials/backend/urbanatlas.rst

 ^^^^^^^^^^^^^^^^^^^^^^^
-`Open Land-Use Map <http://sdi4apps.eu/open_land_use/>`_ is a composite map that is intended to create detailed land-use maps of various regions based on certain pan-Europen datasets such as CORINE Landcover, UrbanAtlas enriched by available regional data.
+`Open Land-Use Map <http://sdi4apps.eu/open_land_use/>`_ is a composite map that is intended to create detailed land-use maps of various regions based on certain pan-European datasets such as CORINE Landcover, UrbanAtlas enriched by available regional data.

 Data are published as `OGC WMS <http://opengeospatial.org/standards/wms>`_